 - This should be covered in 1-2 minutes.

 - The ten Operations Management Decisions include:

-STEP 3: Upload your Kaltura Video and PowerPoint Presentation to Blackboard
+STEP 4: Upload your Kaltura Video, PowerPoint Presentation, and unofficial transcript to Blackboard

 - The comp exam committee will review your materials to make sure they meet the above listed criteria, and then "Accept" your exam materials

-- After your materials are "Accepted" by the comp exam committee, you will be contacted to schedule a date and time for the interview portion.
-This portion can either be completed live in Fayetteville, or remotely via Go To Meeting.
+- After your materials are "Accepted" by the comp exam committee (which can take up to two weeks), you will be emailed at your UARK email account to schedule a date and time for the interview portion.
+This portion can either be completed live in Fayetteville, or remotely via WebEx.

 - Oral exam times are given on a first come, first served basis and your materials must be uploaded and accepted before your exam can be scheduled.

 - Be sure to pay close attention to the deadlines that correspond to each exam date.